belastingdienst/opr-paas/docs/administrators-guide/validations.md

 # Introduction

-With release v1.5.0 we have added webhook validations, verifying groupnames against RFC 1035.
-With release v1.5.1, we have expanded the group names validation to be configurable with a regular expression.
-We might expand this feature to configure validation on other fields in future releases.

-## Example PaasConfig
+Most fields in the CRD are checked directly with kubebuilder validations, But some fields can be validated with a regular expression that is configurable through the PaasConfig:

-Below snippet shows how to set a regular expression on group names in a paas:
+Below snippet shows how validations can be configured for the complete set of vailable validations:

 !!! example